seanmcquaid/mcquaid-stacks-cli/src/templates/turbo-next-ssr/docs/file-structure.md

 This is where all of your icons will live.
 I like to use svgs for my icons and I use [svgr](https://react-svgr.com/) to convert them to React components.

-## /routes
+## /app

 This is where all of your routes will live.
-I am utilizing Remix Flat Routes to guide my directory structure and to allow for easy organization of related pages.

 ## /services